ZissisM/EnergyCrisis/README.md

  * EU_TSO_clean.do: Used initially to clean the downloaded hourly generation data and reformat it appropriately.
 Uses *country* datasets.

  * Entso-e Pandas Client was used to download the data.
-This can be found [here](https://github.com/EnergieID/entsoe-py).
+Example documentation can be found [here](https://github.com/EnergieID/entsoe-py).
+ * _1_a_enstoe_api_fn.py & _1_1b_enstoe_api_fn.py: Used for this purpose to collect the desired data for each country.

  [^1]: Running particular code may require the manual selection of the different dataset folders provided (i.e., Country, Combined, or Other).
 The directory required is on the top of each do-file.
- [^2]: The website tool [Datawrapper.de](https://datawrapper.dwcdn.net/B37ic/1/) was used for the construction of maps for the Figures with our estimated results.
+ [^2]: The website tool [Datawrapper.de](https://datawrapper.dwcdn.net/Wi1uA/1/) was used for the construction of maps for the Figures with our estimated results.
 Powerpoint was used for visual modification and merging of images to create certain figures (i.e., Figure 2).